masabai/dlt-streaming-healthcare-pipeline/README.md

-## Phase I: Healthcare Lakehouse with dbt-based ETL (Previous Design)
+## Phase I: Healthcare Lakehouse with dbt-based ETL

 Earlier version of this project used a dbt-based ETL pipeline on Databricks.